 What is Vendor Tiering?

 The number of tiering levels depends on personal preference.
-The basic vendor tiering structure consists of three levels - Tier 1, Tier 2, Tier 3, where Tier 1 represents high-risk vendors.
+The basic vendor tiering structure is comprised of three levels - Tier 1, Tier 2, Tier 3, where Tier 1 represents high-risk vendors.

 Each vendor could be assigned to a tier manually, or the process could be based on a security questionnaire scoring system.
 Both methodologies are discussed in this post.

-The benefit of separating vendors into different tiers is that it creates a more efficient risk assessments workflow.
+The benefit of separating vendors into different tiers is that creates a more efficient risk assessments workflow that considers the specific risk thresholds of all vendors.
 Applying the same level of risk assessment to each vendor is difficult to maintain, and in most cases, unnecessary.

 Vendors storing publically accessible information, such as information on a website, pose less potential risk than vendors with access to sensitive business resources, such as internal communication solutions like Slack.
 It would make sense, therefore, to perform less in-depth and less frequent assessments for vendors in the former category.